Behind the Sun (Eric Clapton album)

 Behind the Sun is the ninth solo studio album by Eric Clapton, released on 11 March 1985 by Duck Records / Warner Bros.
 Records.
 It is Clapton's first collaborative project with Phil Collins who co-produced the album and played on some of the tracks.
 While recording the album Clapton temporarily split with his wife.

-The title of the album comes from a line from Muddy Waters' "Louisiana Blues".

 Background and recording

 After nearly a decade of Clapton's guitar playing taking a backseat to his singing/songwriting, this album contains several guitar solos.
 The album includes synthesizers and drum machines played by Phil Collins, Ted Templeman, Peter Robinson, Michael Omartian, James Newton Howard, Chris Stainton and Greg Phillinganes, as well as Clapton's Roland guitar synthesizer on "Never Make You Cry".
-Bassists Donald "Duck" Dunn from Booker T. & the MG's and Nathan East (later of the smooth jazz quartet Fourplay) also played on the sessions.
+Bassists Donald "Duck" Dunn from Booker T. & the MG's and Nathan East (later of the smooth jazz quartet Fourplay) also played on the album.

+Between March and April 1984, recording for Behind The Sun took place at AIR Studios on Montserrat with Collins as co-producer.
 In his autobiography, Clapton remembers the 1984 session pleasantly: "The whole thing is going so great, I hope it never stops."
 However, his troubled marriage with Pattie Boyd became the subject matter for most of his original material: "She's Waiting", "Same Old Blues" and "Just Like a Prisoner" all contain extended guitar solos from Clapton.
 It was during this period that Boyd left him and "it was eventually decided that we should have a trial separation".
 Clapton assuaged his pain by writing the song "Behind the Sun", featuring only his guitar and vocals along with Phil Collins' synthesizer, as the final song on the album.

 This was Clapton's first collaboration with songwriter Jerry Lynn Williams.
 Warner Brothers looked critically at this follow-up to the Money and Cigarettes album, Clapton's first for the label, which did not sell well.
 The Collins-produced Behind the Sun first submitted in the fall of 1984 was rejected by the label, insisting that he record several new songs written by Williams, backed by Los Angeles session players.
 The label put the project under the auspices of veteran company producers Lenny Waronker and Ted Templeman.
 Warner Brothers then emphasised the new tracks, releasing two of them, "Forever Man" (which reached the Top 40) and "See What Love Can Do," as singles.
 Clapton agreed to their terms, but asked them to provide some "hits" and record the songs with their own producer and musicians: "They sent me three songs by a Texas songwriter – "Forever Man", "Something's Happening" and "See What Love Can Do" – and they were good."
 The sessions featured Toto guitarist Steve Lukather and then-drummer Jeff Porcaro, as well as Clapton's long-time collaborators, drummer Jamie Oldaker, bassist Nathan East and keyboardist Greg Phillinganes.